Physiotherapy For Ballet

 Further to private prehabilitation sessions, the Ballet Physio frequently runs Physical Conditioning Classes (see the 'Virtual-Physio' page for upcoming sessions).
 Current patients can simply sign up, but a brief 15-minute class-safety assessment needs to be done before the class for dancers who have not seen the Ballet Physio individually (due to professional requirements).
 Please contact Luke on to arrange a time.

-Additionally, the Ballet Physio runs Biomechanics Clinics from time to time on various topics (Allegro, Pirouettes, Pointe, Partnering, Extensions etc) - please see the 'Classes' page for details.
+Additionally, the Ballet Physio runs Biomechanics Clinics from time to time on various topics (Allegro, Pirouettes, Pointe, Partnering, Extensions etc).
 He also works with ballet schools to deliver workshops within their own intensives.